All Episodes

 Keep it simple, stupid.

-Why can't we keep it simple, stupid Washington?
+Why can't we keep it simple, stupid, Washington?

-Look up repeal in the dictionary, and it means repeal.
+Well, I think you know on the Obamacare repeal, look up repeal in the dictionary, and it means repeal.

 So they're simple, and we didn't get anywhere near it.